 We have shared some ideas here on how digital learning and analytics can help overcome resistance and create awareness and ownership during sustainability change projects.
 This article focuses on why sustainability is no longer a business case that needs to be made and how digital learning and analytics can ensure a successful implementation.

 The world is changing.
-Climate threat is on everyone’s lips and awareness of societal imbalances around the world has increased with digitalization.
+Climate threat is on everyone’s lips and awareness of societal imbalances around the world has increased with digitalisation.
 It is undeniable that the global system in place needs to adapt to these changing times.

-The integration of national economies into a global economic system, i.e. Globalization has been one of the most important developments of the last century.
+The integration of national economies into a global economic system, i.e. globalisation has been one of the most important developments of the last century.
 This process has led to remarkable growth in trade between countries marking an era of wealth, reduction in poverty, and expansion in the ranks of the middle class.
 The current global economic integration, including free trade and higher cross-border investment, helps markets and societies to prosper, with health and education improving significantly in many parts of the world.

 Sustainability has been a growing term used for promoting international cooperation in finding solutions to issues that pose a threat to the global economy.
 Businesses should turn to the new global sustainability agenda.
 This is arguably the best stand against current societal and environmental threats and challenges and presents extraordinary opportunities to make a positive global impact.

 Sustainability means working together to solve the global problems that pose a threat to our people, environment, and economies.
-With supply chains extending around the world companies become more vulnerable to social and environmental risks.
+With supply chains extending around the world, companies become more vulnerable to social and environmental risks.
 Civil conflict, poor labor conditions, natural disasters, and water scarcity are examples of sustainability concerns that can have a direct effect on company earnings.
 What happens if that risk is underestimated?

-In the case of the Californian PG&E the repercussions of underestimating the likely frequency and severity of extreme weather events were catastrophic.
+In the case of the Californian PG&E, the repercussions of underestimating the likely frequency and severity of extreme weather events were catastrophic.
 It has been widely referred to as the first climate change bankruptcy.

-More companies are recognizing that the primary focus of business is no longer to drive shareholder value but to work in the interests of all stakeholders, including employees and communities.
+More companies are recognising that the primary focus of business is no longer to drive shareholder value but to work in the interests of all stakeholders, including employees and communities.
 Corporate giants like Nestlé and Mars have invested in Rainforest Alliance certification to ensure the long-term supply of their agricultural products and report improvements in productivity and net income.
 Sustainability represents a new collaborative approach to risk management that can drive stronger, more sustainable strategies to make business more resilient for the changes to come.

 Investing in sustainability is not only a risk management tool; it can also drive innovation.